Planning a cross-province adventure? Check out the Ontario Parks Driving Routes.

 Driving Time: Mikisew is one hour north of Arrowhead, off Highway 11 (and some side roads).

 The park: The name Mikisew means means “eagle” in Anishinaabemowin, and the park lies on the shores of scenic Eagle Lake.
+Try one of the park’s many hiking trails and see a beaver wetland and discover some of area’s Canadian Shield’s bedrock.

 The day-use beach is home to the park’s leash-free dog exercise area and beach.
 Make sure you try Mikisew’s new 18-hole disc golf course!